-So how do you know which kind of fly fishing waders are best?
+So how do you know which kind of fishing waders are best?
 Which features do you really need?
-Let’s take a closer look at the most important features you want in a good pair of fly fishing waders for 2016 and beyond.
+Let’s take a closer look at the most important features you want in a good pair of fishing waders for 2019 and beyond.

-So, for mostly lake fishing from gentle shores, booted waders are easy to use and quite handy — but who knows where you’re going to fish next?
-For that reason, I nearly always recommend stockingfoot waders.
+So, for mostly lake fishing from gentle shores, booted waders are easy to use — but who knows where you’re going to fish next?
+For that reason, I usually recommend stockingfoot waders.